 Office hours for Prospective Students

-First, we have virtual office hours during the New Jersey school holidays.
+We have virtual office hours during the New Jersey school holidays and also during each week of the academic semester.

-Register for one of our virtual office hours by searching for TCNJ School of Humanities and Social Sciences Dean’s Office Meet and Greet Hour.
-You can join the virtual hour to ask your questions to a member of the Dean’s Office.
+Register for one of our virtual office hours by searching for TCNJ School of Humanities and Social Sciences Dean’s Office Virtual Office Hours.
+You can join the virtual Q&A to ask your questions to a member of the Dean’s Office.

 Informational Sessions by the HSS Departments